Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/using-snapshots-on-a-vps/guide.en-gb.md

 ### Step 2: Taking a snapshot

 Once the option is enabled, click on `...`{.action} next to the option "Snapshot" and in the context menu click `Take a snapshot`{.action}.
 You can write a description that will be attached to your snapshot.
 The time it takes to create the snapshot depends on the storage space in use.
-Afterwards, refresh your page to see the timestamp of the creation in the **Summary of options** box.
+Afterwards, refresh your page to see the timestamp of the creation in the **Backup** box.

 ### Step 3: Deleting or restoring a snapshot